ARM-software/Shackleton-Framework/README.md

 **Synopsis**

+**NOTE: We are in the process of reviewing changes to this framework located in the shackleton-2.0 branch on this repository.
+Until this message is removed, please refer to that branch for the most up-to-date code (still under review).**

 *  **Project Shackleton** goal is to build a modular designed Linear Genetic Programming (LGP) framework to automate the discovery of optimal software solutions for hard low-level software optimization problems.
 Idea to is a apply LGP to a Generic Genetic Object (GGO).
 The GGO by default is set to AArch64 instructions but support is in place for LLVM Intermediate Code.
 *  Once complete the Shackleton framework can be used to explore any low-level software optimization problem as long as the optimal answer can be defined either as an objective or multi-objectives (pareto curve) with constraints.
 The framework itself works with GGO’s.